chernolabs/forensIT/README.md

 library(devtools)
 install_version("fbnet", "1.0.1")
 ```
-First, the "forensIT" package is installed, which enables forensic analysis and investigations using R. Next, the "devtools" package is installed to provide a range of tools for pedigree analysis.
+First, the "forensIT" package is installed.
+Next, the "devtools" package is installed to provide a range of tools for package mannagement.
 Following that, the "devtools" package is loaded into the R session using the library() function.
 Lastly, the "fbnet" package is installed at version "1.0.1" using the install_version() function from "devtools".

 The following packages should be installed automatically, but in order to avoid bugs, the depencies could be called as follows: